maxdupenois/3void/app/articles/javascript_loading.md

-As you can see I'm using the `defer` implementation provided by the `q` library ([q's github](https://github.com/kriskowal/q "q")) but what ever promise structure you prefer this code will probably not differ to much.
+As you can see I'm using the `defer` implementation provided by the `q` library ([q's github](https://github.com/kriskowal/q "q")) but whatever promise structure you prefer this code will probably not differ too much.
 Note that I'm storing the promise for each url, that way if something uses the `scriptLoader` it can be imported all over the shop and we needn't worry about repeatedly getting the same external libraries.